JujuAdams/Bento/docs/0.1/Shared-Methods.md

 |---------------|----------|---------|
 | None          |          |         |

-The "type" of a UI element is typically the instanceof() of the constructor that created the element e.g. a UiButton builder in a BentoScript will generate a UI element with the type "uiClassButton".
+The "type" of a UI element is typically the instanceof() of the constructor that created the element e.g. a BentoButton builder in a BentoScript will generate a UI element with the type "BentoClassButton".